elise9v1bf/radio-amateur-exam-notes/00_license.md

 ### Operation of an Amateur Ratio Station

-- Observer and comply with
+- Observe and comply with
 	- relevant provisions of the Telecommunications (Radio-communication) Regulations
 	- relevant provisions of the Radio Regulations of the ITC
 - amateur station license shall be displayed, in close proximity of the equipment, at the station's licensed address